rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 ### `EsModule`

 In real-world project, the dependencies can be a big ocean, simply loading them is a big challenge.

-An async task has two steps:

-1. Work: The task has a work to do, and generate a result.
-2. Callback: Once the task has done the work, it triggers a callback to consume the result and finally completes.

-In dune, all tasks are called `JsFuture`.
-The event loop can handle multiple tasks together, they are scheduled with 3 steps:
+The event loop handles all the module resolving tasks along with all the async tasks together.
+Scheduled in 3 steps:

 1. Spawn with a worker, i.e. the actual work will be done without blocking "main" thread.
 Then push the task to a `pending_futures` queue.
 2. Wait for the task work done.